sleddog/methods/PANEL.md

 * What do you think is the best quality an individual can bring to a team?
 * Looking back, what do you wish you would have done or learned as an undergraduate?
 * What questions do successful candidates ask you about your company in interviews?
+* What are some common pitfalls we should try to avoid as we enter the industry?